Nahciak/nahciak.github.io/README.md

-# not so bad website made by me
+# terrible website made by me
 please do NOT copy without asking